Valerik01/RepData_PeerAssessment1/PA1_template.md

     ##      <int>    <dbl>
     ## 1      835 206.1698

+We could see that interval num 835 has max steps (~206)

 Step 6: Code to describe and show a strategy for imputing missing data
 ----------------------------------------------------------------------

+Missing values are replaced by average values from intervals

 ``` r
 count.na <- sum(is.na(mdata$steps))